sct7/covid-response-donations/README.md

 * Go to localhost:4242 to access the app
 * Submit a donation
 * Can test with any of the Stripe test cards
-* Check the server/donations.log file to see a list of email addresses that we need to send receipts to.
+* If forwarding webhooks, check server/donations.log file to see a list of email addresses with successful donations.